product-os/flowzone/README.md

 If a `Cargo.toml` file is found in the root of the repository, Flowzone will run tests on the code formatting (using `cargo fmt` and `cargo clippy`) and then run tests for a set of target architectures given in `cargo_targets`.
 In order to disable Rust testing, set the value of that variable to `""`.

+Flowzone fully supports [Cargo Workspaces](https://doc.rust-lang.org/cargo/reference/workspaces.html).
+Note though that Flowzone follows Cargo's default behavior so if your `Cargo.toml` specifies a workspace with a root package, Flowzone will test and publish that root package alone, ignoring other crates in your workspace.
+In the future, Flowzone may get support for publishing all workspace crates regardless of the existence of a root package.

 For cross building targets, flowzone uses [cross](https://github.com/cross-rs/cross).
 This also means that further build options (e.g. [pre-build hooks](https://github.com/cross-rs/cross#pre-build-hook)) can be defined by adding a `Cross.toml` file to the local repository.

 When `rust_binaries` is set to `true`, Flowzone will also build release artifacts for each target architecture given in `cargo_targets` and upload the artifacts to the GitHub release.